samandbear/Shopping-App/README.md

 b.
 The user can view all in stock products within their watchlist.
 i.
 When viewing the watchlist, products which are out of stock will not be shown to the user.
-6. Summary
-a.
-The user should be able to view all their orders.
-i.
-Note that the wholesale_price and retail_price of a product can be adjusted by the seller, implement something to prevent the adjustments from affecting previous orders.
-b.
-The user can then click and look into any one specific order created by them, completed with the items included in that order.
-c.
-The user should be able to view their top 3 most frequently purchased items.
-(excluding canceled order, use item ID as tie breaker)
-d.
-The user can also view their top 3 most recently purchased items. (excluding canceled order, use item id as tie breaker)

 Admin (Seller)
 The seller, Super Duper Mart™, is able to list different products to sell.
 There is one and ONLY one seller, thus no need to keep user_id foreign keys in the product table.